SverreNystad/power-predictor/README.md

 After installing the project, run the jupyter notebook in the exploration directory of the project.

+The task was setup so we fight Machine learning algorithms that the professor Ruslan Khalitov have made.
 <details>
- The task was setup so we fight Machine learning algorithms that the professor Ruslan Khalitov have made.
- We have beaten the following bots:
+  <summary><b> We have beaten the following bots: </b></summary>

   ![gosborg](docs/bots/gosborg.png)